 The card’s 0 percent APR promotion is nothing to sniff at either.
 You’ll get 15 months from account opening with no interest for both balance transfers and new purchases, then a variable APR of 16.49% - 25.24% applies.
 This card comes with a 3% intro balance transfer fee when you transfer a balance during the first 60 days your account is open, with a minimum of $5.
 After that 60-day period, the balance transfer fee is either $5 or 5% of the amount of each transfer, whichever is greater.
 Enjoy saving your hard-earned money for purchases, since this card does not come with an annual fee.

-If you need some time to pay off high-interest debt and also have a big purchase coming up, the Citi Simplicity® has the best deal.
-You’ll get a 0 percent APR promotion on balance transfers and new purchases for 21 months.
+If you need some time to pay off high-interest debt and also have a big purchase coming up, the Citi Simplicity® Card has the best deal.
+You’ll get a 0% Intro APR for 18 months on purchases from date of account opening and 0% Intro APR for 18 months on balance transfers from date of first transfer.
+After that the variable APR will be 14.74% - 24.74%, based on your creditworthiness.
+Balance transfers must be completed within 4 months of account opening.

 There’s no annual fee and even no late payment fee.
 But the card does charge a balance transfer fee of 3 percent or $5, whichever is greater.
 There’s also no rewards program.